 This course will consider the representation of women in Western art and the various roles they have played in its production.
 Examples will range from the Ancient world to Contemporary Art, with special attention to issues of portraiture and self-portraiture, as well as the ways in which the portrayal of the female artist has changed over time.

-This course surveys Japanese visual arts from prehistory to the eighteenth century.
+This course surveys Japanese visual arts from prehistory to the twentieth century.
 Lectures are chronologically arranged under thematic headings of: religion and politics, cross-cultural influences and urban arts.
 We will be looking at a diverse range of materials including painting, sculptures, prints, textiles and ceramics.
 The aim is to establish a solid critical foundation of Japanese art history.